Meet the Youth Department Staff

 — Roald Dahl, Matilda

 As a child, Christina actually played library — not store or house, but library — and becoming a librarian just made sense.
-When she’s not teaching middle school students how to do something awesome, she’s learning new technologies or working with the 3D printer.
+When she’s not teaching kids how to do something awesome, she’s learning new technologies or working with the 3D printer.
 She loves reading and movies, and can even appreciate a bad movie adaptation.

 Amy Waters, School Liaison

 “I would be most content if my children grew up to be the kind of people who think decorating consists mostly of building enough bookshelves.”

 — Anna Quindlen

 Amy Waters has been at GEPL since 2001, when her children were students in Glen Ellyn.
 She grew up surrounded by books, biking to the library and later working at a succession of bookstores starting with Kroch’s and Brentano’s.
 She has 16 bookshelves in her home and is ready to talk about what you’re reading!

 “You’re never too old, too wacky, too wild, to pick up a book and read to a child.”

 Kate loves reading and working with kids, so being a youth librarian is the perfect fit.
 Her favorite parts of the job are doing storytimes and working with the homeschooling families.
 Her favorite books as a kid were Little Women, Anne of Green Gables and The Babysitters Club.
 Other than reading, she loves dancing, theater and being outside.